anhinga/fluid/AtPartyTalk.md

-August 2015 experiments: bipartite graphs again, but this time of linear transformations (associated with "neuron inputs") and non-linear transfortions (built-in transformations associated with "neurons").
+August 2015 experiments: bipartite graphs again, but this time of linear transformations (associated with "neuron inputs") and non-linear transformations (built-in transformations associated with "neurons").

 Countable connectivity matrices with finite number of non-zero elements, strings as indices instead of numbers (for readability),

+<strong>to be continued: adding materials to this page</strong>